alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ### Avoid SELECT DISTINCT and UNION

+Both SELECT DISTINCT (instead of SELECT) and UNION (instead of UNION ALL) involve deduplication.
+The problem with deduplication is twofold.
+First, energy is spent in order to retrieve and process data, that is later thrown away.
+Secondly, energy is spent to throw the surplus data away.

 ### Use CROSS JOINS
 CROSS JOINS should be used whenever they make sense.
 CROSS JOINS incentivize the use of early filters.

 ### Avoid functions is predicates

 ### Avoid table repetitions

+### Use bind variables